 I wish Luke gave us more information about this gracious hostess and resident of Philippi, so for some fifth Friday fun, I imagined a back story for her.
 Catch the real story in Acts 16 and a study on the same chapter (from Paul’s point-of-view) coming soon to Not About Me.

 It was a business move.
 Nothing more.
 And yet Lydia relished the freedom of her new hometown.
-In Philippi, women were treated better—not exactly like men, but at least her neighbors weren’t surprised that she kept her own books and made her own purchasing decisions.
+In Philippi, women were treated better—not exactly like men, but at least her neighbors weren’t surprised when they learned she kept her own books and made her own purchasing decisions.
 At first, she rented a small store front with an even smaller apartment in the back.
 It was enough for her and her two apprentices.

 Sometimes my Type-A, list-making tendencies get in the way of my Sabbath observance.
 My to-do list is a Sabbath-stealer.